Fully automated workflow for designing patient-specific orthopaedic implants: application to total knee arthroplasty: Introduction

 \section{Introduction}

 Osteoarthritis (OA) affects about 528 million people worldwide, causing pain, swelling and stiffness in the joints \cite{WHO2023}.
 Total joint arthroplasty is commonly performed to treat OA, when the joint is too severely affected and palliative approaches can no longer alleviate pain or improve mobility.
 Joint replacement surgery has evolved significantly since its conception.
 It gained acceptance with ever-improving implant survivorship and now aims to provide a ‘forgotten joint’ to most patients.
 To do so, personalising joint replacement is the key solution to restore native joint kinematics, function, and perception \cite{Vendittoli2023}.
 Continuous research efforts are conducted in that sense, mostly for hip and knee replacements.
 Indeed, they are by far the most performed arthroplasties nowadays, followed by shoulder, elbow, foot/ankle and hand/wrist replacements \cite{Katano2021,NZOA2021}.
-Although they provide excellent clinical results, a major problem in total knee arthroplasty (TKA) compared to total hip arthroplasty, remains the high number of patients who are still not satisﬁed with the results of the surgery \cite{Benignus2023}.
+Although total knee arthroplasty (TKA) can provide excellent clinical results, it suffers from a high number of patients who remain dissatisfied with the results of the surgery compared with total hip arthroplasty\cite{Benignus2023}.